workflowhub-eu/about/How-to-register-your-workflow(s)-in-WorkflowHub.md

+---
-# How to register your workflow(s) in WorkflowHub?
+tite: How to register your workflow(s) in WorkflowHub?
+---

 ### Prerequisites